Basic Command-line Usage

 Now all objects of interest should have a cyan number next to them in RAW view (pressing D

 in tracking view switches to RAW and vice-versa).
-More “optional” parameters like can now be set in order to maximize the length of consecutive segments:
+More “optional” parameters like can now be set in order to maximize the length of tracklets:

 Other command-line tools